Study Abroad Program Overview

 National Taiwan Normal University’s Mandarin Training Center (MTC) is one of the largest and best known Chinese language institutes for the study of modern and classical Chinese.
 Build your understanding of Chinese culture and language with elective classes on Chinese arts and history.

-Experience one of Asia’s ultra-modern cities in its beautiful island setting.
-Outside the classroom, practice what you learn daily, interacting with locals while touring, or visiting sites of historic and modern interest in the cultural hub and capital, Taipei.
+Experience one of Asia’s ultra-modern cities on this beautiful island setting.
+Outside the classroom, practice what you learn daily, interacting with locals while touring, in town, or visiting sites of historic and modern interest in the cultural hub and capital, Taipei.

 Students attend classes with international students.

 Language of Instruction

 Quarter campus students: If you wish to extend your UCEAP participation, you can extend to the fall term